 Conclusion: How to Choose Well?

-- Count about 50 to 100 liters per person in the household.
+- Count about 50 to 100 litres per person in the household.

 - Plan for more if you cook a lot or stock up (frozen dishes, large packages).